thambaru/laravel-todo/README.md

 ## How to get it running

-If you want to deploy as is, just clone it and it will run on a configured PHP server (cPanel etc.).
+- If you want to deploy as is, just clone it and it will run on a configured PHP server.

-If you want to develop or clone with the required environment, Docker is here.
+- If you want to develop or clone with the required environment, Docker is here.
 Run `vendor/bin/sail up` for that.

-For both, go ahead and configure as below:
+For both cases, please go ahead and configure as below:

 ## Configuration

-As common with laravel, you have to duplicate (copy-paste & rename) `.env.example` to `.env` and set the nessasary valeus such as DB URLs, Application name etc.

 1. Run `php migrate` to setup the database
 1. Run `php artisan db:seed` to create a user.
+1. Duplicate (copy-paste & rename) `.env.example` to `.env` and set the nessasary valeus such as DB URLs, Application name etc.
+1. (Optional) Set following values in the .env file as you prefer.

+`NUMBER_OF_DAYS_TO_SHOW=14`

+`WEEK_STARTS_FROM=1` (0 is for Sunday.
+If you want to see SAT and SUN, set SHOW_WEEKEND=true)

+`SHOW_WEEKEND=false`

 ## Usage